grayresearch/CX/CHARTER.md

 [(PDF)](https://raw.githubusercontent.com/grayresearch/CX/main/spec/spec.pdf),
 which we propose as a basis / starting point for the TGs work.

-In 2023, the SIG has rebooted, moved into the RISC-V International Tech HC, and now proposes to undertake the CX-ISA TG and the CX-SW TG.
+In 2023, the SIG has rebooted, moved to RISC-V International's Tech HC, and now proposes to undertake the CX-ISA TG and the CX-SW TG.